 Dr. D’Adamo has been featured on Dr. Oz and the Dr. Oz Show website encourages potential dieters to think carefully before trying.
 It notes that specific exercises are recommended, along with several dietary restrictions.

-Healthline.com reviewed past studies done on the diet and report “not a single well designed study has been conducted that either confirm or refute the benefits of the blood type diet.”
+Healthline.com reviewed past studies done on the diet and report “not a single well-designed study has been conducted that either confirm or refute the benefits of the blood type diet.”

 A study published in the American Journal of Clinical Nutrition reports after a systematic review, the diet lacks supporting evidence.
-The systematic review stated well designed studies needed to be done to support health claims made by the diet’s promoters.
+The systematic review stated well-designed studies needed to be done to support health claims made by the diet’s promoters.

 As with any diet there with be nay-sayers and those that have outstanding results.
 I would think this diet is no different.
 Unfortunately, there is not a one size fits all approach to nutrition.
 For someone to follow very specific guidelines life-long, may not be realistic for all participants.